Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/how_to_make_ofdataset.md

 - `shuffle_buffer_size` assign the buffer size when reading data
 - `shuffle_after_epoch` assign whether shuffle the sample order after each epoch

-The advantage of using `ofrecord_reader` is that data processing in `ofrecord_reader` is scheduled by OneFlow and enjoys the OneFlow pipelining speedup.
+The benefit of using `ofrecord_reader` is that `ofrecord_reader` acts as a normal operator which participates in OneFlow composition optimization and enjoys OneFlow flowline acceleration.

-For flexibility and extensibility of the code, we can define a preprocessing OP for `ofrecord_reader` to deal with specific data formats which are coupled with business logic.
+For flexibility and extensibility of the code, we can define a preprocessing OP for `ofrecord_reader` to deal with specific data formats which are coupled with operational logic (e.g. decoding, decompression and etc.).

-- Please refer to [Data input](../basics_topics/data_input.md) to learn about data pipelining and preprocess
+- For more information on DataLoader and related operator usage refer to [Data input](../basics_topics/data_input.md) .
-- Please refer to [User op](./user_op.md) to learn about customized OP
+-  For more information on customized OP refer to [User op](./user_op.md).

 ## The transition between other data format data and OFRecord dataset